TechFreedom, Washington, DC, 2011

-This book looks at the future of the Internet.
+This book looks at the future of the Internet, asking how Internet economics and regulation are likely to change.

 Experts agree that the Internet is important, but disagree about the best legal and policy approaches to issues like privacy, free speech, and Internet governance.